NicoFerni/security-and-system-challenge/README.md

 ## Deploy on Vercel

-Also I have already deployed the project on vercel (https://security-and-system-challenge-chi.vercel.app/)
+The project is deployed on Vervel (https://security-and-system-challenge-chi.vercel.app/)

 ## Author